 Holly was selected as a cadre member of the USAV Beach Coaching Accreditation (BCAP) Program in 2013.
 He continues to conduct research and write on subjects related to the science of teaching and learning beach volleyball.

 Prior to his national and collegiate coaching tenures, Holly was active on the club volleyball circuit.
 For six seasons Holly served as program designer and lead instructor for beach programming at the CT Velocity Volleyball Club, where he was also a head indoor coach and club director.
 Before sand volleyball became a collegiate sport, Holly founded and led the highest attended beach volleyball juniors program in New England.

 Holly served as the head coach of the Chariho High School boys' volleyball team in Rhode Island for four years.
 While at Chariho High School, Holly was also an assistant coach and head JV coach for the girls' volleyball team.
 In 2010, he was named as the Rhode Island Boys Volleyball Coaching Association Division I Volleyball Coach of the Year after leading his squad to the state championship match.

 Before beginning his collegiate coaching career, Holly played on the Association of Volleyball Professionals (AVP) Pro Beach Qualifier Tour in 2006 and 2007.
 He competed in a number of AVP Open tournaments, including the AVP Louisville Open, the AVP Cincinnati Open and the AVP Cuervo Gold Crown Fort Lauderdale Open.

-Holly graduated from Rhode Island College in 1993 with a B.A. degree in philosophy and political science.
+Holly graduated from Rhode Island College in 1993 with a bachelor’s degree in philosophy and political science.
 He also earned a J.D. degree from New York Law School.
-He served as an attorney and partner at Klestadt & Winters, LLP in New York for ten years.
+He served as an attorney and partner at Klestadt & Winters, LLP in New York for 10 years.